The Golf R is comfortable, has loads of grip on slippery roads and is quick enough to humble sports cars – other hot hatches are more hardcore though

 You’ll find everyday performance is just as impressive, so even if you put your foot down in fourth gear at 50mph you can overtake without having to wait for the engine to get up to speed.
 In this respect, it’s better than the Honda Civic Type R.

 Such performance doesn’t come without its drawbacks, but fuel economy of about 40mpg, irrespective of the gearbox you choose, is none too shabby for something this quick – though expect to get closer to 35mpg in the real world.

-The £830 adaptive dampers are an option you absolutely must go for.
+The optional adaptive dampers are an option you absolutely must go for.
 They have a Comfort setting that slackens everything off so you would have no idea you’re in a sporty car – great if you’re faced with a long motorway slog that you want to dispatch as comfortably as possible.
-At a cruise the Volkswagen Golf R’s large tyres transmit a little more road roar into the cabin than the basic car, but you don’t get the annoying engine whine that the Honda Civic Type R inflicts on you.
+At a cruise, the Volkswagen Golf R’s large tyres transmit a little more road roar into the cabin than the basic car, but you don’t get the annoying engine whine that, say, a Honda Civic Type R inflicts on you.

 You can also stiffen the optional dampers – say you’re presented with the opportunity for a B-road blast – to cancel out major body lean even in fast bends.
 Most of the time the Golf is two-wheel drive but, if slip is detected, power will be sent to the back wheels for amazing traction.
 It feels like a big hand is shoving you forwards as you power out of corners and makes the VW extremely grippy on wet and slippery roads.

 The Golf R shares its five-star Euro NCAP crash-test score with the regular car, although it was evaluated under 2012’s less stringent test conditions.
 Automatic emergency braking comes as standard and it includes active cruise control that can slow the Golf to match the speed of the car in front.